The Management Group

 Mathias Rosengren has a degree in Information Systems from Umeå University.

-Åsa Wahlström took up the position as Acting Head of Human Resources in September 2021.
+Åsa Wahlström took up the position as Head of Human Resources in January 2022.

 Åsa Wahlström has 20 years of experience in HR work, both as HR Manager and as an HR Consultant via her own company.
 She has worked in a variety of industries, in companies of different sizes, and in diverse areas of collective agreement.
 Most recently, she worked in the hospitality industry, where she was the HR Manager at one of Sweden's largest privately-owned entertainment groups.